Whirlsplash/LibreWorlds-wiki/Persister-(.world-etc.)-format.md

 Assuming empty class and object table, an object consists of an object ID (integer), a class (a class ID (integer) then class name (String)), and then data as determined by the specific class.

+If the Object ID has been seen before, reuse the associated object, instead of proceeding to read class and data.
+In this way, the same object can be contained by multiple other objects, and the Persister format does NOT form a tree.

 ## Example from GroundZero

 | "PERSISTER Worlds, Inc." | Persister version | Object ID | Class ID | Class name |